darkronin/scriptKGS/README.md

-  color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly stones           | play stone sounds unresign         | make the Resign button run away from the mouse during scoring
+  color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly stones           | play stone sounds unresign         | make the Resign button run away from the mouse during scoring noundo           | automatically decline any and all undo requests from the opponent noundo-strict    | like noundo, but removes your own undo button as well

 ### Planned
   - [X] ~~skins~~